by PaladinLgt, Starsky Hutch 76, and Doc Quantum

 “I would offer you a similar sentiment, Maxwell, but you are looking a trifle frazzled,” Kompera said as he seated himself.

 “It’s the strain of running a political campaign while still keeping up with the business,” Max said, speaking with complete honesty to his sometime business rival.
-Max looked around for a moment, as if trying to see someone before looking at Kompera.
+Max looked around for a moment, as if trying to spot a familiar face before looking back at Kompera.

-“My assistant is busy in Gotham, if that’s who you are looking for.” (*) Kompera opened a menu to flick through the contents before closing it.
+“My assistant is busy in Gotham, if that’s who you are looking for.” (*) Kompera opened a menu to flip through the contents before closing it.

 [(*) Editor’s note: See The Brave and the Bold: Corona and Arsenal: Girls’ Night Out.]